h2r/ein/README.md

 General notes:

-CRC:  clears the stack
+crc:  clears the stack
-Y:  Runs what is on the stack
+y:  Runs what is on the stack

 Training new model:
 capslock + shift d: queues scan program